wp-plugins/juicer/readme.txt

 = How much does it cost? =
 Juicer is free forever.
 No really!
 There is a paid account that gives you added features like adding more social media accounts, creating multiple feeds and getting detailed social analytics.
 But if you just want a feed for your website, it's free forever!

+= I only want a few posts showing up, not a huge feed! = Not a problem!
+There's a few different ways we can handle this.

+== Use our widget ==
+Log on to your [Juicer account](http://www.juicer.io) and click on "Edit" for your feed.
+Then click on "Feed Settings" and change your "Feed Style" to "Widget".
+This specific style shows just a single post at a time, and slides through them.
+It's simple and beautiful and perfect for putting in a sidebar or a footer, without taking up as much room as a normal juicer feed.

+== Limit the number of posts ==
+If you want to use a normal Juicer feed, but you don't want it to be super long there are some additional attributes you can pass into the short code or function `per` and `pages`

+`per` is the number of posts you want to show up on a page.
+Default is 100

+`pages` is the number of times you want the feed to add more posts as you scroll (This is known as infinite scroll).
+By default there is no limit to the number of pages, it will keep going until you've seen all the posts in your feed.
+If you only want it to add more posts once as you scroll set this to "2" for example.

+So if you wanted your feed to only ever display 15 posts you should do something like this:

+`[juicer name='YOUR_FEED_NAME' per='15' pages='1']`

+or

+`<?php juicer_feed('name=juicer&per=15&page=1); ?>`

+This will show 15 posts, and ensure that your feed doesn't load any posts beyond the first page.

+Make sense?
+If not, [Contact Us](http://www.juicer.io) and we'll help you out.

 = It's not working for me! =
 Sorry to hear that!
 Give us a shout on our [Contact Page](http://www.juicer.io) and we'll help you out!